-JBL still makes some great headphones in 2019
+JBL still makes some great headphones in 2021

 - No fast charging

-The Endurance Sprint from JBL is an excellent workout companion with IPX7 water resistance and nine hours of battery life.

-Best On-Ear: JBL Live 400BT
+Best on-ear: JBL Live 400BT

-While not as popular as it once was, on-ear headphones are still fantastic for a handful of reasons including great sound without complete isolation.
+While not as popular as they once were, on-ear headphones are still fantastic for a handful of reasons, including great sound without complete isolation.
 Enter the JBL Live 400BT, the best on-ear headphone the company currently offers.

-The JBL Live 400BT perform excellent here with an overall neutral sound signature.
-The low- and mid-bass is only slightly boosted, and the high-bass is slightly recessed.
-The rest of the sound signature (mids and treble) are neutral and flat all across the board.
-However, thanks to the on-ear design, the bass response is highly inconsistent.
-In some cases the bass will be vastly boosted, while other times the bass can sound underwhelming.
-Dynamic range is good but soundstage is small and instrument separation suffers as well.
+The JBL Live 400BT perform excellently with an overall balanced sound signature.
+The bass is a bit boosted, giving them a slightly warmer sound.
+However, the bass response is highly inconsistent, thanks to their on-ear design.
+In some cases, the bass will be vastly boosted, while other times, the bass can sound underwhelming.
+Dynamic range is good, but the soundstage is small, and instrument separation isn't all that great.

-However, battery life is superb with up to 24 hours of battery life on a single charge.
-There's no fast charging, which means you'll be stuck waiting for roughly two hours to charge from an empty battery.
-The Live 400BT also charge over Micro-USB, which isn't ideal as the world continues to move to USB-C as the charging standard.
+However, battery life is superb, with up to 24 hours on a single charge.
+Unfortunately, there's no fast charging, which means you'll be stuck waiting for roughly two hours to charge from an empty battery.
+The Live 400BT also charge over micro-USB, which isn't ideal as the world continues to move to USB-C.

-Comfort is decent at best thanks to the on-ear design.
-The ear cup will more than likely come into contact with the top of your ears as the cups aren't that large.
+Comfort is decent at best, thanks to the on-ear design.
+However, the ear cup will more than likely contact the top of your ears as the cups aren't that large.
 Fortunately, you won't have any issues with warmth on your ear or discomfort towards the crown of your head.
-They are also fairly lightweight and portable making them super easy to tuck away in your bag when you're done using them.
+They are also relatively lightweight and portable, making them super easy to tuck away in your bag when you're done using them.

 Pros: